The Vikings Return

 And then a third time he [Edmund] gathered a force, and went to London, all north of the Thames, and so out through Clayhanger,[*] and saved the townspeople, and drove the army in flight to their ships. —

-— And then, two nights after, the king went over [the river] at Brentford, and then fought against the army, and put it to flight;[*] and there were drowned a great many of the English folk, by their own carelessness; those who went before the force and would take booty.
+— And then, two nights after, the king went over [the river] at Brentford, and then fought against the army, and put it to flight;[*] and there were drowned a great many of the English folk, by their own carelessness – those who went ahead of the force and wanted to take booty.

 Anglo-Saxon Chronicle Manuscripts C, D and E s.a.
 1016